lp64ace/metin2routes/README.md

 ## Launch

-Here are some example launch options in order to run the cheat
+Here are some example launch options in order to run the cheat, the launcher needs to have elevated permissions.

 !launch.json
 ```json